nicpenning/Power-Nessie/README.md

 ![image](https://github.com/nicpenning/Power-Nessie/assets/5582679/de61836f-8453-4f5c-88f4-2a6b2f7deeb1)

-The Power-Nessie project is a simplified way of taking .nessus files and ingesting them into Elastic using PowerShell on Windows, Mac, or Linux.
+The Power-Nessie project is a simplified way of taking .nessus files and ingesting them into Elasticsearch using PowerShell on Windows, Mac, or Linux.

 Requirements
 * Functioning Elastic Stack (7.0+, 8.13.0 Latest Tested)